Zylann/godot_voxel/doc/source/blocky_terrain.md

 #### Library setup

 This one works a bit differently than regular models.
 First you have to create a [VoxelBlockyFluid](api/VoxelBlockyFluid.md) resource, and save it as a `.tres` file.

 Then, in your library, create a [VoxelBlockyModelFluid](api/VoxelBlockyModelFluid.md) for every level your fluid has, setting their `fluid` and `level` properties accordingly.
 It may be convenient for each level to have consecutive IDs, but it is not required.
 It is important that you share the same fluid on the `fluid` property (which is easier if the fluid resource is a file).
 This way, the mesher will recognize each model as part of the same fluid.

+To avoid issues with side culling, make sure fluid models also have a `transparency_index` higher than solid blocks.

 #### Material setup